alchemyplatform/aa-sdk/site/smart-accounts/signers/eoa.md

 head:
   - - meta
     - property: og:title
-      content: EOA
+      content: EOA Integration Guide
   - - meta
     - name: description
-      content: Guide to using and EOA as a signer
+      content: Follow this integration guide to use an EOA as a signer with Account Kit, a vertically integrated stack for building apps that support ERC-4337.
   - - meta
     - property: og:description
+      content: Follow this integration guide to use an EOA as a signer with Account Kit, a vertically integrated stack for building apps that support ERC-4337.
+  - - meta
+    - name: twitter:title
+      content: EOA Integration Guide
+  - - meta
+    - name: twitter:description
-      content: Guide to using and EOA as a signer
+      content: Follow this integration guide to use an EOA as a signer with Account Kit, a vertically integrated stack for building apps that support ERC-4337.
 ---

-# Externally Owned Accounts
+# EOA Integration Guide

 An Externally Owned Account (EOA) is a regular Ethereum account that is controlled by a private key.
 This is the most common type of account, and is what you are used to when using MetaMask or other wallets.
 The Account Kit supports EOAs as signers and the process for connecting an EOA is simple, but can depend on how you are connecting to the EOA in your dApp.